Saur0o0n/PIDKiln/README.md

 ## Required components:
 - ESP32 board
 - MAX31855 breakout board
-- k-type thermocouple
+- K-type thermocouple
+- DC->AC solid state relay

+Kind of optional, but recommended:
 - 128x65 dot matrix LCD 12864B v2
-- rotary encoder with button
+- Rotary encoder with button

-- DC->AC solid state relay
-Kind of optional:
+Optional:
+- DC/AC secondary relay - like SLA-05VDC-SL-C (240V/30A) mechanical relay.
+This one is 5V - so 3,3V->5V translator required
-- thermistors
+- Thermistors
-- perhaps a kiln :)
+- Perhaps a kiln :)

+## BOM and expenses

 Total expenses for this set should be around 30-40$
 - ESP32 board: 14-15$ if exactly like mine, but other ESP32 you can bought for 6$+
 - MAX31855 board: 2$
-- k-type thermocouple: 1$-10$ - depending on max temperature
+- K-type thermocouple: 1$-10$ - depending on max temperature
 - LCD 12864B: 5$
-- encoder: 1$
+- Encoder: 1$
 - SSR: 4$ + 4$ for radiator

+- Mechanical relay SLA-05VDC-SL-C (Songle): 3$
+- Thermistors: 1$

 ## Why this configuration?